Mackenzie-Frey/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

   * return value - \#each returns the original array
   * best use-cases - When iterating over a collection _and_ there is not an Enumerable that specifically accomplishes the goal.

+Now, on your second flashcard, the face of your index card should have one or more best use-cases:
+  * I need to iterate over a collection _and_ there is not an Enumerable that specifically accomplishes my goal.

+On the back of this second card, you should write the name of the method - \#each.

 By the end of the lesson, you will have a good stack of Enumerable flashcards that will help you learn when and how to use them as a better option than \#each.
+For each method, the first flashcard (with the method name on the front) will help you learn _how_ to use the method and the second flashcard (with the use-case on the front) will help you learn _when_ to use the method.
+This second card will most closely mimic the challenges you will face when coding and trying to decide which method to use.

 ### `map` / `collect`